bhisaac/5eFP/5eFP-SRD.md

 ## Guild Artisan

-You are a member of an artisan's guild, skilled in a particular field and closely associated with other artisans.
+~~You are a member of an artisan's guild, skilled in a particular field and closely associated with other artisans.
 You are a well-established part of the mercantile world, freed by talent and wealth from the constraints of a feudal social order.
-You learned your skills as an apprentice to a master artisan, under the sponsorship of your guild, until you became a master in your own right.
+You learned your skills as an apprentice to a master artisan, under the sponsorship of your guild, until you became a master in your own right.~~

+As a member of an artisan's guild, you possess great skills in crafting and have established yourself among a community of like-minded individuals.
+Your talent and wealth have freed you from the restrictions of the feudal social order.

 **Tool Proficiencies:** One type of artisan's tools